 XenDesktop 5.5 with RingCube

-The new "Personal vDisk" feature Citrix gained from its RingCube acquisition this month lets IT pool user profile data and applications centrally and deliver those apps as part of a
+The new "Personal vDisk" feature Citrix gained from its RingCube acquisition this month lets IT pool user profile data and applications centrally and deliver those apps as part of a personalized virtual desktop.

 This feature is now included in all versions of XenDesktop 5.5 -- from Standard to Platinum Editions -- at no extra cost.
 But, this initial vDisk release is considered an "early access" version.
 Customers are advised to use it in testing with XenDesktop 5.5, but not into production until Citrix completes integration testing.